sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [TechCrunch](https://techcrunch.com) : dedicated to obsessively profiling startups, reviewing new Internet products, and breaking tech news
 - [The DEV Community](https://dev.to) : Where programmers share ideas and help each other grow.
 - [The Verge](https://www.theverge.com) : More product oriented tech news
-- [WCCF Tech](https://wccftech.com) : curated news related to Computer Hardware, Software and everything else in the Tech World.
+- [WCCF Tech](https://wccftech.com) : curated news related to Computer Hardware, Software, and everything else in the Tech World.
 - [XDA](https://www.xda-developers.com) : Android Developers News
 - [Hashnode](https://hashnode.com/) : Hashnode is a friendly and inclusive community for software developers